PKU-Alignment/safety-gymnasium/docs/components_of_environments/agents/shadowhands.rst

 Specific Actions
 ----------------

 The information in this section pertains to the task.
-For detailes, please refer to the specific task documentation.
+For details, please refer to the specific task documentation.

 Specific Observations